matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

 1. Incorporate fixed /research/UCBD2/classAPI/ into pipeline that gets next semester's classes --> this happens in refresh_classes_from_api.py
 1. Reconcile Data-AskOski API scripts & Models-AskOski API scripts.
 What's the difference between Models API scripts and Data API scripts?
     - dumped into pickle folders, etc..
-    - refresh.sh is dumping outputs into timestamped `salt` - why?
+    - refresh.sh (from Models) is dumping outputs into timestamped `salt` - why?
 SAlt stands for serendipitous alternatives
 1. Requirements bug - not displaying unmet requirement filters for some students - this would be dealing with the APR object?
 1. Ingested data pipeline should be run 3x a semester and collected data should be run more frequently during enrollment periods